ranjan-del/Hire-employes/README.md

-This is project is builkd for a assessement purpose , using
+This is project is build for a assessement purpose , using
 Frontend: Next.js 14 (App Router) + React + TailwindCSS
 Backend: FastAPI (Python) for scoring & selection endpoints
 Storage: SQLite (via Prisma) for speed; can swap to Postgres later